Condensate Pump or Soakaway Installation

 - Minimum Size: 300mm x 300mm x 300mm pit

-- Lime Chips: Added to neutralize acidity
+- Lime Chips: Added to neutralise acidity

 - Clean Aggregate: 20mm stone for drainage